canada-ca/digital-playbook-guide-numerique/fr/10-soyez-bons-gestionnaires-donnees.md

 **\[TODO: Ajouter / modifier les éléments de la liste de contrôle\]**

+- Data is the new gold **(Build It Right - OneGC Architectural Checklist (draft))**
+  - Make certain that data is complete, authoritative, accurate, and timely to ensure a high level of data quality
+  - Ensure data is able to be shared and can be easily accessed

 ### Guides d'implémentation

 **\[TODO: Ajouter / réviser les éléments du guide de mise en œuvre\]**